elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 >
 > Choose an image from at least one of the websites to use in your material.
 Check its license, and if it fits with the purpose of this material and with how you intend (or not) to share it.
 >
-> Don't forget to acknowledge the illustrator and preferentially add a link if other want to use it from the original source.
+> Don't forget to acknowledge the illustrator and add a link if others want to use it from the original source.
 If youa re aloud to not acknowledge, share the link in the activity so your trainers and colleges can see it.
 >
 > __